-- Google's provision of the Services to Customer.
+- Google's provision of the Services and TSS (if applicable) to Customer.

 - Duration of the Processing

-- The Term plus the period from the expiry of the Term until deletion of all Customer Personal Data by Google in accordance with these Terms.
+- The Term plus the period from the end of the Term until deletion of all Customer Data by Google in accordance with these Terms.

 - Nature and Purpose of the Processing

-- Google will process Customer Personal Data for the purposes of providing the Services to Customer in accordance with these Terms.
+- Google will process Customer Data for the purposes of providing the Services and TSS (if applicable) to Customer in accordance with these Terms.

 - Categories of Data